Arfa Software Technology Park

 Inauguration plaque at Arfa Software Technology Park, 9 February 2012.

-Arfa Software Technology Park (previously known as Software Technology Park) is a skyscraper building and information technology park at Ferozepur Road, Lahore, Pakistan.
+Arfa Software Technology Park (previously known as Software Technology Park) is a building and information technology park at Ferozepur Road, Lahore, Pakistan.
 Built in 2009, it is home to the Information Technology University and PITB.
-The main building consists of 17 floors and, at 106 meters tall, is currently the tallest building in Lahore.
+The main building consists of 17 floors and, at 106 metres (348 ft) tall, is currently the tallest building in Lahore.

 On 15 January 2012, Chief Minister of Punjab Mian Shahbaz Sharif announced a name change of Software Technology Park to Arfa Software Technology Park after the youngest Microsoft Certified Professional Arfa Karim, who died at the age of 16.